Author Archives: eejm

 Princess Alice in her wedding dress; Credit – Royal Collection Trust https://www.rct.uk/collection/2905616/princess-alice-in-her-wedding-dress

-Although Alice and her mother apparently took some joy in arranging her trousseau, all of the outfits were black due to the required mourning.
+Although Alice and her mother took some joy in arranging her trousseau, all the outfits were black due to the required mourning.
 On the morning of the wedding, Alice’s sisters wore their black mourning dresses.
 They changed into their white bridesmaid’s dresses right before the wedding ceremony and changed back into their mourning dresses after the newlyweds left for their honeymoon.

 Alice wore a dress with a deep flounce of Honiton lace and a border of orange blossoms at the bottom of the dress.
 The veil of Honiton lace was held in place by a wreath of orange blossoms and myrtle.
 The dress was a simple style and did not have a court train.
-The bridesmaids wore similar white dresses apparently with violet trim as depicted in the wedding painting above.
+The bridesmaids wore similar white dresses with violet trim as depicted in the wedding painting above.

 The guests were required to wear mourning dress: the men in black evening coats, white waistcoats, grey trousers, and black neckcloths; the ladies in grey or violet mourning dresses, and grey or white gloves.